ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 We can finally generate a schematic for our inverter.

 Describing a Schematic in Substrate requires implementing two traits:
-* `HasSchematicData` declares that a block can generate schematic data.
-* `HasSchematic` specifies the actual schematic in a particular PDK.

-The `HasSchematicData` trait allows you to declare a `Data` type for data returned by your block's schematic generator.
-This can be useful if you, for example, want to save a node in your circuit to probe in a simulation later on.
-For now, we don't want to save anything, so we'll set `Data` to Rust's unit type, `()`.
+* `ExportsNestedData` declares what nested data a block exposes, such as internal nodes or instances.
+For now, we don't want to expose anything, so we'll set the associated `NestedData` type to Rust's unit type, `()`.
+* `Schematic` specifies the actual schematic in a particular **schema**.
+A schema is essentially just a format for representing a schematic.
+In this case, we want to use the `Sky130Pdk` schema as our inverter should be usable in any block generated in SKY130.

 Here's how our schematic generator looks:
 <CodeSnippet language="rust" title="src/lib.rs" snippet="inverter-schematic">{InverterMod}</CodeSnippet>